1 Year Old Won’t Sleep At Night | Proven Sleep Solutions

 The Role of Circadian Rhythms

-By one year old, circadian rhythms—the body’s internal clock—start solidifying but aren’t fully mature yet.
+By one year old, circadian rhythms—the body’s internal clock—are becoming more established, but they’re still sensitive to routine and environment.
 Light exposure during the day helps set these rhythms.
-If your toddler spends too much time indoors or has irregular nap times, their clock can get out of sync with night and day cycles.
+If your toddler spends too much time in dim indoor settings or has very irregular nap times, their clock can drift out of sync with day and night cycles.

 Common Causes Why Your 1 Year Old Won’t Sleep At Night